-LifeWays® practices are based upon the fundamental need for relationship-based care (bonding and continuity), neurological research, and recognition of living arts (domestic, nurturing, creative and social arts) as central to the advancement of children’s social, emotional and intellectual skills.
-These practices can be applied in parenting, in family childcare homes, childcare centers, pre-schools and extended care programs.
-The physical setting is home-like rather than institutional or school-like.
+- LifeWays practices are based upon the fundamental need for relationship-based care (bonding and continuity), neurological research, and recognition of living arts (domestic, nurturing, creative and social arts) as central to the advancement of children’s social, emotional and intellectual skills.
+These practices can be applied in parenting, in family childcare homes, and in childcare centers.

-- Adult and child activities include practical life skills such as building, gardening, cleaning, cooking, washing, repairing, and sewing, among other things.
+- Emphasis is placed on practical life skills such as building, gardening, cleaning, cooking, washing, repairing, and sewing, among other things.

 - Emphasis is on loving human interaction with warm speech, live singing, verses, and stories rather than technology.
 LifeWays Centers and Childcare Homes are television- and video-free environments except for use in administration and adult education.

-- Festivals and celebrations honoring traditional seasonal festivals, cultural backgrounds of the families, and children’s birthdays are offered.
+- Festivals and celebrations, honoring the various cultural backgrounds of the families, as well as traditional seasonal festivals and birthday parties, are offered.

 - When possible, ongoing relationships are established with senior adults and youth who visit on a regular basis.

-- Community friends who speak a native language other than English may be invited to play simple games or sing simple songs with the children on a routine basis.
+- Foreign language –Community friends who speak a native language other than English may be invited to play simple games or sing simple songs with the children on a routine basis.

 - Infants are provided safe environments in which to explore and move freely – no walkers, bouncers, infant gyms, or other mechanical devices are necessary.

-- The infants are carefully wrapped for sleeping to provide a healthy sense of security and warmth, and caps are encouraged to protect their sensitive heads and ears.
+- The infants are carefully wrapped for sleeping to provide a healthy sense of security and warmth, and caps are provided to protect their sensitive heads and ears.

 - Rocking and cuddling are encouraged to develop a healthy sense of touch and movement and to promote security, bonding and comfort.

-- Physical care (diapering, clothing, feeding) provides focused time for connecting with the caregiver and may include a special song for the baby or a simple nursery rhyme and a gentle touching game.
-The baby will be encouraged to participate in clothing herself or himself; for example, pulling on its own socks when capable.
+- Physical care (diapering, clothing, feeding) provide focused time for connecting with the caregiver and may include a special name song for the baby or a simple nursery rhyme, and a gentle massage.
+The baby will be encouraged to participate in clothing herself or himself; for example, by learning to lift its own bottom for diapering or pulling on its own socks when capable.

-- Clear, articulate, melodic speech is expected of the caregivers who are encouraged to communicate with the infants regularly throughout the day.
+- Clear, articulate, melodic speech is expected of the caregivers who are also encouraged to speak frequently to the infants throughout the day.